SenoReload/data-engineering/README.md

-# data-engineering
+# Data Engineering Practices
-Data Engineering Learning
+A repository for the Data Engineering projects.